seanweaver55-BA/Spotify-Exercise-Tableau/README.md

 ---

-## 🖥️ Dashboard Preview
+## Dashboard Preview
 Music Feature Insights by Genre

 ---

-## 📌 Insights Visualised
+## Insights Visualised

 ### 1. Mood Grouping of Genres
-A calculated field combines **Energy, Danceability, and Valence** into a single “Mood Group” score, representing the overall levity of a track.
+A calculated field combines Energy, Danceability, and Valence into a single “Mood Group” score, representing the overall levity of a track.
-- Genres such as **Reggaeton, Reggae, and Ska** scored the highest.
+- Genres such as Reggaeton, Reggae, and Ska scored the highest.
-- **Soundtrack, Opera, and Classical** scored lowest by a large margin.
+- Soundtrack, Opera, and Classical scored lowest by a large margin.

 <img src="IMAGE-LINK-1" alt="Mood Grouping of Genres" width="800"/>

 ---

 ### 2. Liveness vs Loudness
-Scatter plot comparing track *Liveness* and *Loudness*.
+Scatter plot comparing track Liveness and Loudness.
-- Most tracks cluster between **–12 dB and –6 dB** loudness, and liveness between **0.15 and 0.25**.
+- Most tracks cluster between –12 dB and –6 dB loudness, and liveness between 0.15 and 0.25.
-- Suggests loudness does **not strongly correlate** with liveness.
+- Suggests loudness does not strongly correlate with liveness.

 <img src="IMAGE-LINK-2" alt="Liveness vs Loudness" width="800"/>